COLON RECTAL SURGERY

 The procedure is fairly quick.
 Normally, the procedure is done in the doctor’s office on one or two hemorrhoids.
 In this case, you do not have to go under general anesthesia.
 When you are dealing with quite a few hemorrhoids, the doctor likes to use general anesthesia.
 You also have the option to come back monthly versus getting all of them banded at one time.
 Once the band is in place, the surgery is over.
 You may think that cannot be it; what about my hemorrhoids.
 Well, the band takes a few days to work.
 Once the band is in place, it instantly cuts off the blood supply to hemorrhoids.
 As the blood supply is cut off, it will shrink and fall off.
 The procedure leaves a scar that prevents bleeding from other blood vessels around the area.
 The scar also prevents the other vessels from bulging into the anal cavity.

-The surgery does create some pain.
-If you are experiencing too much pain, an injection will be administered in the hemorrhoid to numb the pain.
 After the surgery, you are likely to have pain for the next few days.
 Bleeding may occur for up to ten days.
 If you are experiencing pain, over-the-counter medications are helpful as well as a warm bath.
 If you need pain medication, stick to Tylenol and not Aspirin.
 Aspirin will only increase your risk of bleeding.
 You may have to change your diet.
 Avoid anything that causes constipation.
 Take fiber supplements and drink a lot of water to help your bowel movements.
 You will have a harder time recovering when you have to strain to use the bathroom.
 You can typically go back to normal activities but avoid any heavy lifting.

 After rubber band ligation, it is rare that you will need another procedure.
 It works nearly 80% of the time.
 The downside is that it does not work on external hemorrhoids.
 There are a few side effects you should be aware of.
 The side effects include bleeding, infection in the anal cavity, and severe pain.
 In rare cases, the procedure does not work, and you will have to undergo surgery.
 Rubber band ligation is very popular because of its effectiveness.
 If you are dealing with internal hemorrhoids, you should look into band ligation.